BCN3D/BCN3DSigma-Profile-Generator/README.md

 Will ask for a functionality:

 1. **Generate a bundle of profiles:** Creates a compressed zip file with all possible combinations available in *ProfilesData.json*.
-The package includes a csv file with useful data of each combination created and all the fff profile files ordered following a folder tree.
+The package includes a csv file with useful data of each combination created and all the fff profile files, ordered following a folder tree.

 2. **Generate one single profile:** Will ask for left nozzle size, left loaded filament, right nozzle size and right loaded filament.
 Then will generate the fff profile file.

 3. **Show available options:** Prints all the options available inside *ProfilesData.json*.

 4. **Test all combinations:** Like *1.
 Generate a bundle of profiles* but without storing data neither generating fff profile files.
-A fast option if you just want to ensure all combinations can be properly created.
+A fast option to just ensure all combinations can be properly created.

 5. **Exit:** Quit the program.